rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-2.md

 The publisher MUST reply to the *modify-subscription* RPC before sending any subscription lifecycle notifications, i.e., a pair of *subscription-terminated*/*subscription-started* notifications, or a*subscription-modified* notification.

 Below is a tree diagram for the *modify-subscription* YANG RPC.
-All objects contained in this tree are described in the YANG module in {{yp-lite-yang-module}}.
+All objects contained in this tree are described in the YANG module in {{yang-push-2-yang-module}}.

 ~~~~ yangtree
 {::include generated-tree-output/modify-subscription.txt}